Chess Classes for Kids

 levels of classes.
 These classes are able to go more in-depth than after-school

 programs and other chess clubs.
-They have a guaranteed class enrollment
+Both online and in-person class sizes

-of ten students or less.
-If unsure about which class to register for,
+unsure about which class to register for, please review workbook topics

-with any questions and set up a one-time 45 minute Assessment lesson
+with any questions.
+It is possible to set up a one-time 45 minute Assessment

-to evaluate the most appropriate class for your child's chess level.
+lesson to evaluate the most appropriate class for your child's chess

 The curriculum for studio classes draws on a variety of workbooks and